Front Range Research Associates, Inc.

 Elitch Gardens Theatre, Denver, Colorado (1995)

 When John and Mary Elitch opened their Elitch Gardens amusement park in northwest Denver in 1890, this octagonal theater building was one of its primary attractions.
-Denver architects C. Herbert Lee and Rudolf Lien designed the frame, Resort-style theater.
+Denver architects C. Herbert Lee and Rudolf Liden designed the frame, Resort-style theater.
 The theater operated during the summer season, presenting vaudeville, concerts, and stock play productions.
 Listed in the National Register, the theater remained at the site after Elitch's moved to a new location in Denver's Central Platte Valley in the 1990s.

 Elitch Gardens Carousel Building, Denver, Colorado (1995)